MJKWoolnough/limage/README.md

 ```go
 func (p *PalettedAlpha) ColorModel() color.Model
 ```
-ColorModel a color model to tranform arbitrary colors to one in the palette.
+ColorModel a color model to transform arbitrary colors to one in the palette.

 #### func (*PalettedAlpha) IndexAlphaAt